victor-mlai/Backwards-Comp-API-Cpp/README.md

 ## Project structure

 include/ represents the "unstable" library which contains both the old and the new API.
-The macro OLD_CODE_ENABLED controls whether the code is before or after the API change.
+The macro BC_API_CHANGED controls whether the code is before or after the API change.

 tests/ represents the users of the library whose code must compile after the API change.
 Please follow this format: `<FileNameTest.cpp>`